 Consolidate debt with a home equity line of credit (HELOC)

-If you are a home owner, applying for a home equity line of credit might be a way to vastly reduce or eliminate your credit card debt altogether.
-HELOC rates are generally significantly lower than most credit card rates.
+Another option, if you are a home owner, is to apply for a home equity line of credit in order to pay off your credit card debt.
+HELOC interest rates are generally significantly lower than most credit card rates.

 However, there are three unique risks of consolidating your debts with HELOC you should consider:

 - Your house is the collateral.
-If you find yourself unable to pay, you will lose it.
+If you find yourself unable to pay, you could face foreclosure.

 - If your home value depreciates, you might end up owing more than it’s worth.

 - You may have to pay closing costs.

 Concerns involved when your home is being used as collateral can be overwhelming, especially when paired with the inherent burden and worries of having debt.
 Ask your banker or financial advisor to weigh the risks and benefits with you.
 Then choose your path to paying off debt-and stick to it.
 And, no matter what debt consolidation strategy you choose, adopt healthy spending habits that position you to achieve debt-free financial success.